accellera-official/systemc/docs/install-using-automake.md

-# Installation using Autotools
+# Installation using GNU Autotools

-NOTE: Usage of the Autotools build flow will be deprecated as part of SystemC 3.1.
+Note 1: _Usage of the GNU Autotools build flow will be deprecated as part of SystemC 3.1.
-It it recommended to use the CMake build system instead.
+        It it recommended to use the CMake build system instead, see [INSTALL.md](../INSTALL.md)._

-Note: _IEEE Std.
+Note 2: _IEEE Std.
 1666-2023 mandates C++17 as the baseline for SystemC implementations,
         see [RELEASENOTES.md](../RELEASENOTES.md).
-Make sure to configure your compiler accordingly (see below)_.
+Make sure to configure your compiler accordingly (see below)._

 ## Basic SystemC Installation